gstoyano/target-dev.en/help/dev/before-administer/recs-api/manage-custom-criteria.md

     ![CreateCustomCriteria3](assets/CreateCustomCriteria3.png)

-1. To verify your custom criteria has been created, navigate within Adobe Target to **Recommendations > Criteria** and search for your criteria by name, or use the **List Custom Criteria API** in the next step.
+1. To verify your custom criteria has been created, navigate within Adobe Target to **[!UICONTROL Recommendations > Criteria]** and search for your criteria by name, or use the **[!UICONTROL List Custom Criteria API]** in the next step.

     ![CreateCustomCriteria4](assets/CreateCustomCriteria4.png)

 In this case, we have an error.
-Let's investigate the error by examining the custom criteria more closely, using the **List Custom Criteria API**.
+Let's investigate the error by examining the custom criteria more closely, using the **[!UICONTROL List Custom Criteria API]**.

 ## List Custom Criteria